 Joined Boston Ballet in 2009

-Cirio's latest efforts have been in the area of choreography, choreographing numerous competition solos, pieces for Boston Ballet II, and Ballet Academy East.
+Cirio's latest efforts have been in the area of choreography, choreographing numerous competition solos, and pieces for Boston Ballet Ball, Boston Ballet II, and Ballet Academy East.
 Cirio will premiere his first major work for Boston Ballet in 2015 at the Boston Opera House.